romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 ### sets

-For JS `Set` type which holds a unique set of elements:
+For the JS `Set` type which holds a unique set of elements:

 ```ts
 const someTable = db('someTable', (t) => ({